TheShovel/co-funk/README.md

 # TurboFunk
-It's basically Friday Night Funkin, but rewritten in TurboWarp.
+It's basically Friday Night Funkin but rewritten in TurboWarp.
 ### What it can do
 <ul>
   <li>Reads charts made with the Friday Night Funkin chart editor</li>